Bank of Canada holds benchmark interest rate steady, updates 2022 economic outlook

 Residential Market Commentary – Canadians prefer interest increases over inflation

-General Bob Rees 19 Jan
+General 19 Jan

 Thank you for the below update First National, one of our preferred / exclusive lenders